wptrainingteam/learn-wp-content/block-course-cohort/week-05.md

 If you decided to change that code you'd have to make the same change twice.

-To avoid this, you can create a custom component, which can handle the rendering of the list of books.
+To avoid this, you can create a custom React [component](https://react.dev/learn/your-first-component), which can handle the rendering of the list of books.
 The component can handle the check if there are books fetched from the REST API.

 Then all you need is one `return` statement in your `Edit` component, which renders the parent container, paragraph, and the custom component.